 Online Education and Remote Learning

 With schools suspended in the looming pandemic learning institutions have turned to online education and EdTech companies have found new opportunities in remote learning.
 The education sector in every part of the globe has resulted in online learning to continue with their syllabus.
 While this has been adopted as a temporary measure for this period, there are new opportunities being realized with remote learning and this could be expanded even after the pandemic.
-Education companies are launching more e-learning courses while developing data tools to evaluate student performances and help teachers track progress.
+Education companies are launching more e-learning courses like mortgage advisor courses and life in the UK courses while developing data tools to evaluate student performances and help teacher track progress.

 Video streaming in other areas of life has allowed people to acquire new knowledge on how to perform certain skills and duties.
 Podcasts and Webinars have become common as companies that provide essential services and products to educate customers about their products while offering options on how they can access them during the lockdown period.
 Furthermore, services are trying to ramp up the competition by offering discounts on subscriptions to lure customers away from established services.
 During this period, be sure to learn new skills including new recipes, home workout exercises, and car maintenance tips that will help you save money after the pandemic.